Complete reducibility and subgroups of exceptional algebraic groups: A strategy for classifying semisimple subgroups

 On the understanding that $\opH^1(\bar H,V)$ has been well-studied for $V$ an $\bar H$-module, let us return to the calculation of $\opH^1(\bar H,Q)$, where $P = QL$ is a parabolic subgroup of a reductive algebraic group $G$.
 The fact that $Q$ is connected, smooth and unipotent means that it admits a filtration

 for some $n$, such that $Q_i\triangleleft Q$ and the subquotients $Q_i/Q_{i+1}$ admit the structure of $\bar H$-modules.
-The statement for general connected unipotent groups $Q$ can be found in \cite[Thm.~3.3.5]{SteUni} and \cite[Thm.~C]{McN14}, but one can be more explicit here since $Q$ has a filtration by subgroups $Q_i$ generated by root subgroups of $G$.
-Following \cite{ABS90}, suppose $P$ and $L$ are a standard parabolic and Levi subgroup, corresponding to a subset $I$ of the simple roots $\Delta$ (which can be identified with nodes of the Dynkin diagram of $G$).
+The statement for general connected unipotent groups $Q$ can be found in \cite[Theorem~3.3.5]{SteUni} and \cite[Theorem~C]{McN14}, but one can be more explicit here since $Q$ has a filtration by subgroups $Q_i$ generated by root subgroups of $G$.
+Following \cite{ABS90}, let $P$ and $L$ be a standard parabolic and Levi subgroup, corresponding to a subset $I$ of the simple roots $\Delta$ (which can be identified with nodes of the Dynkin diagram of $G$).
 Then $P$ is generated by a maximal torus and root subgroups $U_{\alpha}$ where $\alpha$ runs through positive roots, as well as negative roots in $I$.
 Expressing each root $\alpha$ uniquely as

 the roots in $P$ are those with $\sum d_i \ge 0$; the roots occurring in $L$ are those with $\sum d_i = 0$, and those in $Q$ have $\sum d_i > 0$.
 The quantity $\sum d_j$ is called the \emph{level} of the root, and $\sum d_j \alpha_j$ is called its \emph{shape}.
-For each $i > 0$, we let $Q_i$ be the subgroup generated by root subgroups of level $i$; then the Chevalley commutator relations imply that each $Q_i$ is normal in $Q$.
+For each $i > 0$, denote by $Q_i$ the subgroup generated by root subgroups of level $i$; then the Chevalley commutator relations imply that each $Q_i$ is normal in $Q$, and in fact $Q_i/Q_{i+1}$ is central in $Q/Q_{i+1}$.
 Furthermore, from knowledge of the root system of $G$, say by reference to \cite{Bourb05}, one can write down explicitly the representations $Q_i/Q_{i+1}$ as Weyl modules $V(\lambda)$ for the Levi subgroup $L$.

-\begin{example} Recall the Dynkin diagram of $G_2$ is \dynkin[ label, reverse arrows, text style/.style={scale=0.5}, label macro/.code={\drlap{#1}}]G2.
-The nodes represent the two simple roots which we denote by lists of coefficients, $\alpha_1=10$ and $\alpha_2=01$.
-The remaining positive roots, in order of height, are $11$, $21$, $31$, $32$, giving the roots in a Borel subgroup.
+\begin{example} Recall that the Dynkin diagram of $G_2$ is \dynkin[ label, reverse arrows, text style/.style={scale=0.5}, label macro/.code={\drlap{#1}}]G2.
+The nodes represent the two simple roots which we denote by lists of coefficients, with $\alpha_1=10$ and $\alpha_2=01$.
+The remaining positive roots, in order of height, are $11$, $21$, $31$, $32$.
 Let $P$ be the standard parabolic containing the negative of $\alpha_2$, i.e.~$-01$.
-Then a Levi $L$ of $P$ has roots $\pm 01$, and $\RR_u(P)$ has roots of three levels $\{11,10\}$, $\{21\}$ and $\{31,31\}$, which one checks induce modules $L(1)$, $L(0)$, $L(1)$ for the Levi subgroup $\D(L)\cong\SL_2$.\end{example}
+Then a Levi factor $L$ of $P$ has roots $\pm 01$, and $\RR_u(P)$ has roots of three levels $\{11,10\}$, $\{21\}$ and $\{31,32\}$, which one checks induce modules $L(1)$, $L(0)$, $L(1)$ for the Levi subgroup $\D(L)\cong\SL_2$.\end{example}